jdemartino78/vibe_coding_a2a_agent/README.md

 ### 3. Deploy A2A Agents

+Now we deploy the agents.
+The HostingAgent is our Orchestrator.
+It will find the CocktailAgent and WeatherAgent by reading their Agent Card, which is the 'business card' that describes what an agent can do.

 Now, we will deploy our three agents to Vertex AI Agent Engine.

-1.  **Navigate to the agents directory and install dependencies:**
+1.  **Install Agent Dependencies:**
     ```bash
-    cd a2a-on-ae-multiagent-memorybank/a2a_multiagent_mcp_app/a2a_agents
-    uv sync
+    (cd a2a-on-ae-multiagent-memorybank/a2a_multiagent_mcp_app/a2a_agents && uv sync)
     ```

 2.  **Deploy the Cocktail Agent:**
     ```bash
-    python deploy_cocktail_agent.py
+    (cd a2a-on-ae-multiagent-memorybank/a2a_multiagent_mcp_app/a2a_agents && python deploy_cocktail_agent.py)
     ```
     This script will deploy the agent and save its URL and Engine ID in the `.env` file.

 3.  **Deploy the Weather Agent:**
     ```bash
-    python deploy_weather_agent.py
+    (cd a2a-on-ae-multiagent-memorybank/a2a_multiagent_mcp_app/a2a_agents && python deploy_weather_agent.py)
     ```
     This script will deploy the agent and save its URL in the `.env` file.

 4.  **Deploy the Hosting Agent:**
     ```bash
-    python deploy_hosting_agent.py
+    (cd a2a-on-ae-multiagent-memorybank/a2a_multiagent_mcp_app/a2a_agents && python deploy_hosting_agent.py)
     ```
     This script deploys the main hosting agent that will orchestrate the other two.
 It will also save its URL and Engine ID in the `.env` file.